“Probability does not exist”

 • A/B Testing – Is A more desirable/higher value than B?

-• Cricket analysis
+• Cricket, baseball: sports analysis

 • Customer arrival and resources management

-• Customer lifetime and value
+• Customer lifetime (CLT) and CLT value

 • Economics and econometrics